 In this article, we’ll step inside the electronic heart of Fontana’s dispensers and explore how thoughtful engineering delivers reliability that facility managers can count on.

-At the foundation of every automatic soap dispenser lies its printed circuit board (PCB).
-This miniature control center manages all the critical functions—from interpreting sensor signals to controlling motorized pumps.
-Fontana’s PCB design emphasizes robustness and modularity:
+Under every automatic soap dispenser lies its printed circuit board (PCB).
+Tiny control hub that it is, it controls all the action required—from interpreting sensor signals to driving motor-driven pumps.
+Fontana’s PCB design for ruggedness and modularity:

-The hallmark of a reliable dispenser is accurate activation—dispensing soap when users expect it and staying dormant when not needed.
-Fontana achieves this balance through carefully tuned infrared (IR) sensors:
+A telltale sign of a good dispenser is consistent activation—dispensing soap when individuals require it and not otherwise.
+Fontana does it with just enough carefully calibrated infrared (IR) sensors:

 - Optimized Range